-- Don’t rush yourself: As mentioned in number 3 of this list, you have a lot of things to adjust to: new job, new people, new language (probably), new mindset, new living conditions, new weather, and the list goes on.
+- Don’t rush yourself: You have a lot of things to adjust to: new job, new people, new language (probably), new mindset, new living conditions, new weather, and the list goes on.
 Part of the reason culture shock happens is because the adjustment time usually outlasts the novelty of a new environment.
 So be patient with the shock.
 Do your best to cope but know it might take a while to even out.

 - Facebook: Social media touts itself as a revolution in human communication.
 And it can be sometimes.
 But scrolling through friends’ news feeds while culture shocked is like feeding your homesickness.
 When you’re feeling down about your life in Japan, don’t consume (overblown) images and stories of friends in your home country doing swimmingly.
 Instead, opt for Facebook messages or tweets directly to a friend or loved one.
 Use social media for helpful communication rather than one-way intake of other peoples’ life snippets.